japrozs/b2t/README.md

 -   [ ] show rooms in hotel card in ascending order
 -   [ ] make sure the migrations work
 -   [ ] add stripe public keys and secret keys as env variables in vercel dashboard
+-   [ ] i think the whats included field needs to be parsed. show it as such

 ### `later on`